Chart Color Schemes

 The employment landscape in Bellmere shows performance that lags behind national averages across key labour market indicators

-Conversely, professional & technical services have lower representation at 3.5% versus the regional average of 8.9%.
-Employment opportunities locally appear limited, as indicated by the Census working population count compared to resident population.
-Over the year to September 2025, employment increased by 9.4%, while labour force grew by 6.6%, leading to a 2.5 percentage point decrease in unemployment.
-In comparison, Greater Brisbane had employment growth of 3.8% and unemployment fell by 0.5 percentage points.
-State-level data as of 25-Nov shows Queensland's employment contracted slightly by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Bellmere's employment mix suggests local employment should grow by 6.2% in five years and 13.1% in ten years, though these are simple extrapolations for illustrative purposes only.
+Conversely, professional & technical services have lower representation at 3.5% compared to the regional average of 8.9%.
+Employment opportunities locally may be limited as indicated by the ratio of Census working population to resident population.
+Between September 2024 and September 2025, employment increased by 9.4%, while labour force grew by 6.5%, resulting in a 2.5 percentage point decrease in unemployment.
+In comparison, Greater Brisbane had employment growth of 3.8% and a 0.5 percentage point reduction in unemployment over the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Bellmere's employment should increase by 6.2% over five years and 13.1% over ten years, based on industry-specific projections applied to Bellmere's current employment mix.

 Frequently Asked Questions - Employment